gogoprog/vim-makefile-manager/README.md

 vim-makefile-manager offers an efficient way to select a Makefile using `fzf`.
 Then this Makefile will be called using a relative path: `:Make -C <path/to/selected/makefile>`.
 This way of calling the Makefile ensures the Vim quickfix list will be functional.
 I always keep the project root directory as the current working directory.

-Finally I like to use keyboard shortcuts set in my `.vimrc` to use this plugin: `F7` to build and `Shift-F7` to select the Makefile.
+Finally I like to set keyboard shortcuts in my `.vimrc` to use this plugin: `F7` to build and `Shift-F7` to select the Makefile.

 ## Requirements